 Being a large catholic family who loves to party on this day, they changed things up this particular year.
 Instead of throwing a massive party with all their friends and family, they wanted to focus on the importance of respecting all walks of life without needing to get drunk to relate to the ones they love.
 There was a small party with lots of food, games, non-alcoholic drinks, and together they all made Tamales Dulces (sweet tamales).

-If you have close friends of family who care about your decision to remain sober, plan something fun in a group effort to keep the celebratory vibe up without the risk of relapse or a hangover the next day.
+If you have close friends or family who care about your decision to remain sober, plan something fun in a group effort to keep the celebratory vibe up without the risk of relapse or a hangover the next day.

 Focus on the FOOD

 The second and probably the most obvious option for a sober Cinco is to just enjoy some bomb Mexican food.
-If you live on the West coast, this makes things super easy for you– there’s literally dozens of Mexican restaurants to choose from in every city.
-If you’re in central U.S. or on the east coast, you still have a good chance at finding some delicious options but if you don’t find any, you can always make your own.
+If you live on the West coast, this makes things super easy for you– there are literally dozens of Mexican restaurants to choose from in every city.
+If you’re in the central U.S. or on the east coast, you still have a good chance at finding some delicious options but if you don’t find any, you can always make your own.

 Food in many Mexican families and cultures is extremely important.
 Eating brings friends, loved ones, elders, and even strangers together.
 The process of making a family meal from scratch can hold more sentiment than material gifts or fancy surprises.
-Practice the simple act of being grateful for what and who you have in your life over some steaming spanish rice, tacos, pollo con mole, or flan.
+Practice the simple act of being grateful for what and who you have in your life over some steaming Spanish rice, tacos, Pollo con mole, or flan.

 Make Your Friends Some Mocktails

-If family isn’t around for Cinco de Mayo, invite some friends over who are respectful of your sobriety or friends who are sober themselves.
+If the family isn’t around for Cinco de Mayo, invite some friends over who are respectful of your sobriety or friends who are sober themselves.
 Just because you guys don’t touch alcohol anymore doesn’t mean you can’t create a new “cheers” tradition (and I don’t mean drinking to get wasted or even buzzed).